ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 <--o-->

+!<--
 ## Intended learning outcomes

-<--o-->
+-->

 ## Structural Geology and Crustal deformation

 **What is it about?**

 Structural geology covers deformation structures formed in the Earth's crust and in the underlying mantle in response to tectonic forces, in the cool upper part where the rocks have a tendency to fracture and in the hotter lower part where the deformation tends to be ductile.

-Deformations structures can form almost instantaneously like during earthquakes or over millions of years like mountains.
+Deformations structures can form almost instantaneously as they do during earthquakes or over millions of years like mountains.

 <--o-->